Jasper-1024/NoWakeLock/README.md

 * NoWakeLock is available for Android N and later.
 For previous versions of Android N, please use [Amplify](https://github.com/rsteckler/unbounce-android).

-* NoWakeLock was tested with the EdXposed framework only.
+* NoWakeLock was tested with the EdXposed / LSPosed.

 ## Compile